The Global Platform Economy: A New Off-Shoring Institution Enabling Emerging Economy Providers

 About the Speakers

-Vili Lehdonvirta is an Associate Professor and Senior Research Fellow at the Oxford Internet Institute.
-He is an economic sociologist who examines how digital technologies are shaping the organization of economic activities in society.
+Vili Lehdonvirta is the Professor of Economic Sociology and Digital Social Research at the Oxford Internet Institute.
+He examines how digital technologies are shaping the organization of economic activities in society.

 Otto Kässi is a labour economist with a background in econometrics.
 His research concentrates on empirical study of online labour markets, as part of the iLabour project with Vili Lehdonvirta.